Does being in the Pierre Laclede Honors College (PLHC) mean that I take extra classes?

 No. The tuition rate for Honors courses is the lowest offered at UMSL.

 What are the requirements to get into PLHC?

 We know that you are more than just a number, so we look at each student holistically.
 This means that besides test scores, grades, and class rank, we also ask for writing samples, recommendation letters, and an opportunity to meet you in-person (or remotely, for students outside the area).
-Typically, students that apply have at least a 24 ACT, top 20% class rank, and a 3.5 GPA.
-Transfer students typically have a 3.2 or higher.
+Typically, students that apply have at least a 3.5 GPA and are in the top 20% of their class.
+We are test optional so we do not require a test score for the 2022-2023 academic year.
+Transfer students typically have a 3.2 GPA or higher.
 We believe that anyone who is interested in Honors and this style of learning should apply!